 For the third assignment in his course Design and Intentions, Milton Glaser assigned a one-week poster project, asking us to motivate an audience against a negative or harmful course of action.
-Inspired by skyrocketing incidences of obesity and diabetes, not to mention the popularity of junk food laden with high fructose corn syrup, I crafted an indelible graphic image from the very objects of my ridicule.
+Inspired by skyrocketing incidences of obesity and diabetes, not to mention the popularity of junk food laden with high fructose corn syrup, I crafted an indelible graphic image from the very source of the problem.
 The irony of having to purchase so much garbage in order to deter people from purchasing said garbage was not lost on me or Milton.
 I only ate some of it.
 Honest.

-Steven Smith was raised in San Antonio, TX, studied Anthropology and Computer Science and came to New York to study long-form improv comedy.
-He earned his MFA from the Designer as Author Program at the School of Visual Arts before opening Flux&Render.
+Steven Smith studied computer science and anthropology in Texas and design and long-form improv comedy in New York.
+He earned his MFA from the Designer as Author Program at the School of Visual Arts before starting Flux&Render.
 His work favors a playful, surprising design approach that is rooted in a love of music, performance and laughter.